- What is evergreen content?

-Content marketing teams often try to create evergreen posts, with lots of timeless tips and how-tos posts.
-A media brand’s editorial goals may not align with creating content that tries to be evergreen, but many posts become evergreen on their own because a topic becomes popular again, or because the subject matter is timeless.
+Content teams often deliberately try to create evergreen posts, sharing timeless tips and making how-to posts.
+For media brands, on the other hand, many posts become evergreen on their own because a topic becomes popular again, or because the subject matter is timeless.

 In Parse.ly, we recommend using our Evergreen Report.
-No huge spreadsheets, and no complicated URLs to follow, we send you an email that shows the stories that had an evergreen lifecycle over the previous month from the date you set.
+No huge spreadsheets, and no complicated URLs to follow— we just send you an email that shows which of your posts had an evergreen lifecycle over the previous month from the date you set.

 You can read more about the Evergreen Overview Report or how we calculate an Evergreen post in our help docs.
 Have any questions about evergreen content strategies or want to start identifying and taking advantage of your own evergreen content?